OatmealDome/DolphiniOS-Issue-Tracker/README.md

+# Looking for a download?

+<a href="https://cydia.oatmealdome.me">Click here</a> on a jailbroken iOS device and click "Add to Cydia".

 # DolphiniOS Issue Tracker

 This is the official issue tracker for DolphiniOS.
 Please read the following before making an issue.